-I have heard some great reviews on this product, and while I am not really impressed with several ingredients that are on the bottom, I am willing to forgive and try it out.
+I have heard some great reviews on this product, and while I am not really impressed with several ingredients on the bottom, I am willing to forgive and try it out.

-So I will be updating this post and obviously give you a proper, detailed review once that happens but for now, let it sit here.
+So I will be updating this post and obviously give you a proper, detailed review once that happens.

 My name is Simone and I am a certified skin specialist.
 I created this website to teach my readers how to take great care of their skin and I also like to occasionally share my honest opinions on skincare products I’ve tried.
 You can learn more about me here.